Early Education Primary (3-7) with QTS BA (Hons)

 Year Three

-Your final year teaches you the philosophies of education and contemporary issues/debates of the different notions/purposes of education.
-You will explore critical perspectives on the role of early year’s educator.
+In your final year, you will study philosophies of education and contemporary debates around the purposes of education.
+You will also explore critical perspectives on the role of the early years educator.

 Subject Knowledge, Curriculum and Pedagogy